-As Flight MH17 trial begins, Russia, unlike Iran, refuses to admit guilt
+As the Flight MH17 trial begins, Russia, unlike Iran, refuses to admit guilt.

-A court in the Netherlands will begin hearings to determine who is responsible for the downing of Flight MH17 over Ukraine in 2014.
-The hearings will last 25 weeks and can be watched online from my apartment in Moscow.
-During the hearings, relatives of the 298 people who died will give statements to judges.
-Family members who can't attend in person can participate via video feed.
+A Dutch court will hold hearings to determine responsibility for the downing of Flight MH17 in Ukraine in 2014.
+The hearings will last 25 weeks and can be watched online.
+During the hearings, relatives of the 298 victims will give statements to judges.
+Those who cannot attend in person can participate via video feed.

-However, Russian TV channels will show stories about the trial that are untrue.
-Despite considerable evidence that the Russian military provided the missile to the group that shot down the plane, Russia denies responsibility.
-The recent crash of an Iranian plane further complicates matters.
-When Iran admitted that its military shot down a plane, some who had relatives die in the MH17 downing wanted Russia to do the same.
-Russia continues to deny responsibility and propagate false stories.
+However, Russian TV channels are broadcasting false stories about the trial.
+Despite significant evidence that the Russian military provided the missile used to shoot down the plane, Russia denies responsibility.
+The recent crash of an Iranian plane has further complicated matters.
+When Iran admitted that its military shot down a plane, some relatives of MH17 victims wanted Russia to do the same.
+However, Russia continues to deny responsibility and spread false stories.

 This article was originally published in Russian by Coda Story, bookmarked below.